Aircloak/aircloak/air/docs/content/ops/ahead-of-time-configuration.md

 ## Aircloak Insights license file

 The Aircloak Insights license can be configured under the `license_file` key of the `site` object in the Insights Air `config.json` file.
-The license file must be readable from within the Insights Air container (see the [File permissions](configuration.md#file-permissions)-section for more information on the required permissions) and should reside in the same or a subfolder of the folder in which the `config.json` file is stored.
+The license file must be readable from within the Insights Air container (see the [File permissions](configuration.md#file-permissions) section for more information on the required permissions) and should reside in the same or a subfolder of the folder in which the `config.json` file is stored.

 ```
 $ ls -la